 - What other products – beyond drills – might our customer use to create this hole?

 - How has our customer drilled a hole before?

 If we don’t ask questions like these, we miss the opportunity to understand the value customers derive from the product.
 We miss an even bigger opportunity to put our future customers first.
-And, with us now over 14 months deep in a global pandemic that’s fundamentally changed consumer behavior, putting your customers first has never been more important to your bottom line.
+And, with us now over just past a global pandemic that’s fundamentally changed consumer behavior, putting your customers first has never been more important to your bottom line.

 As Yamini Rangan, CCO at HubSpot, points out:

 “In 2020, 40% of businesses did not meet revenue targets.
 As you plan your 2021 and beyond, sharpen your focus on your customer.
 Place them at the center of every decision, across marketing, sales, and customer success.”

 If marketing isn’t putting your customer first, now’s an excellent time to start.